Mjuliet/AWS-VPC-EC2-SETUP/README.md

 1. Navigate to the search bar.

-a) Type "VPC", once it pops up, click on it.
-This will direct you to the Virtual Private Cloud (VPC) page.
+a) Enter 'VPC' in the search bar, and when it appears, select it.
+This will take you to the Virtual Private Cloud (VPC) dashboard..

 ![](./img/1.%20VPC.png)